Special Education (SPED)

 Prerequisite: SPED 6307.

 SPED 6329.
-Personnel Supervision in Applied Behavior Analysis (ABA).
+Behavior Analysis in Complex Organizations.
 3 Hours.

 Students examine practices and develop competencies in assessing supervisee skills, training personnel, and evaluating the effects of supervision.
 This course also focuses on the managerial responsibilities associated with supervising therapist who deliver interventions based on ABA principles.
 It covers performance analysis and management, staff training, behavioral systems analysis, organizational culture, and leadership.